astronomer/docs/learn/airflow-kafka.md

 ## Step 4: Create a listener DAG

 A common use case is to run a downstream task when a specific message appears in your Kafka topic.
-The AwaitMessageTriggerFunctionSensor is a deferrable operator that will listen to your Kafka topic for a message that fulfills specific criteria.
+The AwaitMessageTriggerFunctionSensor is a [deferrable operator](https://docs.astronomer.io/learn/deferrable-operators) that will listen to your Kafka topic for a message that fulfills specific criteria.

-A deferrable operator is a sensor that will go into a deferred state in between checking for its condition in the target system.
-While in the deferred state the operator does not take up a worker slot, offering a significant efficiency improvement.
-See [Deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).

-Lets add a second DAG which will listen for a message fitting special criteria in your Kafka topic.

 1. Create a new file in your `dags` folder called `listen_to_the_stream.py`.